-Known for their inquisitive personalities, these South American raccoons are definitely unique.
-They are diurnal (awake during the day), eat many different foods, can live about 14 years, and act like permanent toddlers.
-If coatis aren't bottle raised at a young age and continually socialized they can become very violent and dangerous, much like a pet primate.
-Therefore, to increase your chances of having a loving and enjoyable pet, be sure to provide plenty of enrichment, exercise, and attention to your coati.
+They have a varied diet, can live about 14 years, and act like permanent toddlers.
+If coatis aren't bottle raised at a young age and continually socialized, they can become violent and dangerous, much like a pet primate.
+If you want to increase your chances of having a loving and enjoyable pet, be sure to provide your coati with plenty of enrichment, exercise, and attention.

 Coatis also climb and swim very well.
-They are high energy animals that need a lot of space, especially when they are young so you will need a large and secure enclosure to house them.
+They are high energy animals that need a lot of space, especially when they are young, so you will need a large and secure enclosure to house them.

 Feeding Pet Coatimundi

-- 20% Poultry, beef, or eggs
+- 20 percent poultry, beef, or eggs

-Be sure to stay away from sweet or salty foods though when treating your coati.
-Diseases related to poor diets and unwanted behaviors such as food aggression or being picky can develop if you spoil your coati too much with these foods.
+Be sure to stay away from sweet or salty foods when treating your coati.
+Diseases related to poor diets and unwanted behaviors such as food aggression or being picky can develop if you spoil your coati with these foods.

 When feeding coatis you should always scatter the food about their enclosure and hide it inside and under objects to encourage a natural foraging behavior.

 Male coatis can become very aggressive once they are sexually mature.
 Neutering can be performed by an exotics veterinarian and is recommended before the coati reaches 6 months of age.
-Females can become aggressive when they are in heat so spaying them is recommended for a more even tempered coati.
+Females can become aggressive when they are in heat, so spaying them is recommended for a more even-tempered coati.